yperea/rest_api_py/README.md

 # rest_api_py
-Sample of REST API in Python
+Sample of REST API in Python.